The cyclic logic of paradox

 When a person is spontaneous, they act guided by their own impulses rather than controlled by external influences.
 If you say to me, “Be spontaneous”, then you trap me in a paradox.

-• When Sam is acting as instructed and trying to be spontaneous (node 1), he is following the instruction to be spontaneous, controlled by external influences (node 2), and so Sam is not improvising and is not acting as instructed (node 3).
+(1) When Sam is acting as instructed and trying to be spontaneous, (2) he is following the instruction to be spontaneous, controlled by external influences, and so (3) Sam is not improvising and is not acting as instructed.
+(4) he is doing his own thing, and so (5) is acting as instructed and being spontaneous, and (6) he is back at node 1, and the cycle repeats.

 This situation is a no-win situation for both people.
 The instruction traps Sam in a paradox: he can neither follow it nor not follow it.